Charte-dot/The-Zodiac-Zone/README.md

     Once the application has been created, steps to deploy the application:
 1. Run the command heroku login -i and log in with you Heroku dashboard credentials.
 Email and password use to set up Heroku.
-2. Then run the following command heroku git:remote -a Zodiac zone .
+2. Then run the following command heroku git:remote -a zodiac-zone .
 This is for when you are sigining back into Heroku before pushing updated code to Heroku.
 3. After you app is linked to your work space you can deploy new version of the app to Heroku with the command git push heroku main.
 4. Your app is now deployed to Heroku
 ---